 On this page we show you the installation of the Kuntzleman Electronics, Inc - Red LED Aircraft Beacon in the top fairing of the vertical fin of a Murphy Elite aircraft.

 The Red LED Beacon from KEstrobes is a completely sealed (to protect it from moisture), self contained unit powered by a 12 volt battery or a 12/14 volt DC source in an aircraft.
-Connecting this to a AC voltage will destroy the internal electronics.
+Connecting this to an AC voltage will destroy the internal electronics, you need direct current.
 The unit utilizes surface mounted LEDs (light emitting Diodes) and meets all FAA requirements for anti-collision lights in airplane and rotorcraft categories.
 It flashes with 60 FPM.

 Electrical connection to the unit is by two wires, a red and a black one.
 The black wire is ground (negative, -) and the red wire is positive, + 12/14 volts.
 If the aircraft frame is to be used as ground make sure that there is no (or a low < 0,5 Ω) resistance between the beacon ground connection and the NEG connection on the battery.

 WARNING: If you test the unit when it arrives, make sure NOT to look directly in the light!
 It is very bright and you will see green/gray dots for awhile afterwards.
-We told you!
+Don't say we did not warn you!

 A stainless steel stud in the center base of the unit with 10-32 thread is provided with a self locking nut.
 We recommend buying the through hole fuselage mounting kit to install this Red LED beacon in your aircraft.